Gove warns tens of thousands of homes unsafe in wake of Awaab Ishak’s death - NewsBreak

 Gove warns tens of thousands of homes unsafe in wake of Awaab Ishak’s death

-At least tens of thousands of homes are unsafe because of damp and mould, the Housing Secretary said as he vowed to block funding for failing associations.
+At least tens of thousands of homes are unsafe because of damp and mould, the Housing Secretary has said as he vowed to block funding from failing associations.

-Michael Gove said he will hold talks on Thursday with the housing association that owned the flat where two-year-old Awaab Ishak died after prolonged exposure to mould.
+Michael Gove said he will hold talks on Thursday with the housing association that owned the flat two-year-old Awaab Ishak died in after prolonged exposure to mould.

 He blocked the £1 million in funding Rochdale Boroughwide Housing (RBH) was due to receive to build new homes, as part of a wider crackdown on poor standards.

-Awaab died in December 2020 from a respiratory condition caused by mould in a one-bedroom housing association flat in Rochdale, Greater Manchester.
+Awaab died in December 2020 from a respiratory condition caused by mould in the one-bedroom housing association flat in Rochdale, Greater Manchester.

 His parents, Faisal Abdullah and Aisha Amin, repeatedly complained about the mould.